alanmansour/GramAI/reports/README.md

 >
 > Answer:

-We primarily used the following services: Compute Engine, Cloud Run, and Cloud Storage.
+We primarily used the following services: Compute Engine, Cloud Run, Cloud Build, Cloud Storage, and Container Registry.

 - **Compute Engine** allows running virtual machines (VMs) on Google's cloud.
 By choosing the configuration of CPU, memory, GPU, disk, OS, and the needed software to run on the VMs, this service porivdes everything necessary to perform training on cloud.

 - **Cloud Run** allows running containers on a fully managed serverless platform.
 By deploying a container to Cloud Run, it will handle the hosting, scaling, and networking.

+- **Cloud Build** is a serverless continuous integration, delivery, and deployment platform that allows running fast, consistent, reliable automated builds.
+It can be used with Triggers to automatically trigger builds.

 - **Cloud Storage** allows storing and accessing data on Google's cloud.
 Buckets are used to store large datasets.
 This service can be integrated with other GCP services, such as Compute Engine, Cloud Run, or Cloud Functions.

+- **Container Registry** is a repository of container images and artifacts for Kubernetes, DevOps, and container-based application development.
+We used Container Registry to store, secure, scan, and manage our container images.

 ### Question 18